Brass Online Tournament

 Be sure to name the game using the game name below and invite the other players listed.
 All games should be password protected using the word “meeple” in all lowercase letters.
 Any player may set up the game, but the winner of each game is responsible for entering the results using the game results report form.

-If you want to play in future seasons, please sign up to be notified below by using the form OR click on the link for just the form in a tab:
+Sign up below by using the form OR click on the link for just the form in a tab:

 Last Season Standings